thibaudcolas/draftjs-filters/docs/SUPPORT.md

 Please make sure you have read available documentation and have searched for other resources available online before submitting your question here.

-To ask a question, head over to the issues, make sure your question hasn’t already been asked, then create a new issue with the "Question" template.
+To ask a question, head over to [GitHub Discussions](https://github.com/thibaudcolas/draftjs-filters/discussions), make sure your question hasn’t already been asked, then create a new entry in the appropriate category.

 Please understand that people involved with this project often do so for fun, next to their day job, and might take a while to respond.